 How long is the term?
 Some terms or names are so long it would be cumbersome to keep repeating them.
 For example, using the short form FODMAP may be a more sensible choice than writing fermentable, oligosaccharides, disaccharides, monosaccharides and polyols, each time you use it.

 How often does the term occur?
 If the term occurs only once or twice in the communication, write the term in full each time and do not use the acronym.
 The exceptions are those acronyms or short forms that are in our everyday language, such as ATM, DNA or MRI.

 How many acronyms have you used in your communication?
 Too many acronyms interrupt the flow of your writing.
 Although some of you may have understood all the acronyms I used in the example at the beginning of this blog, they are distracting.

 There is no rule as to how many acronyms you can have in a sentence.
 I personally would choose to avoid having more than one acronym in a sentence or paragraph, or more than three different acronyms per 10-page report.
 For example; my recommendation for the sentence at the beginning of this blog is, ‘The expression of interest must address a range of issues relating to ageing and aged care, including multicultural aged care, and the role of Hospitals in the Home (HITH).’
 HITH will be the only acronym I use – all other terms I will write in full each time.

 Good business writing is not just about being clear; it’s about making a human connection with your reader.
 To create a smooth flow in your writing, and ensure your reader understands your meaning, use acronyms sparingly.
 Be sure to practise good customer relationship management (CRM) and choose your acronyms wisely.

-*The acronyms used in this sentence are real; however, the sentence is fictitious.
+*The acronyms used in this blog are real; however, the sentences containing acrnonyms are fictitious.